Brandon-short/Brandon-short.github.io/ccna.md

     - 1 private ipv4 address goes to 1 public ipv4 address
   - Dynamic NAT
     - uses a pool of public ipv4 address to map to a private addresses ipv4 address
-  - PAT (Port overload translation or overloading)
+  - PAT (Port address translation or overloading)
     - most popular
     - how most residential networks are setup